 Dr Caroline Varin

-In addition to pursuing her dreams of making education more accessible to all, Caroline has experience managing projects, organizing conferences and developing communication strategies for a variety of clients and sectors in Africa, the Middle East and Europe.
-She has also written a number of articles on international security issues, has three books in print and regularly consults with governments and academic institutions.
+Caroline has experience managing projects, organizing conferences and developing communication strategies for a variety of clients and sectors in Africa, the Middle East and Europe.
+She has also written a wide variety of articles on international security issues, has three books in print and regularly consults with governments and academic institutions.
 Caroline has lectured at Regent’s University London, Richmond University, and the London School of Economics among others.

 Tessy de Nassau